-An outstanding balance of the term loan with Ultrahuman Eleven was forfeited by the lender in February 2020, from which a gain on extinguishment of debt of \$264,000 was recognized in the combined statements of operations and comprehensive loss for Centessa Predecessor Group during the twelve months ended December 31, 2020 and for the period from January 1, 2021 through January 29, 2021, the Centessa Predecessor Group recognized interest expense of \$5,000, and \$1,000, respectively, in connection with the Ultrahuman loans.
+An outstanding balance of the term loan with Ultrahuman Eleven was forfeited by the lender in February 2020, from which a gain on extinguishment of debt of \$264,000 was recognized in the combined statements of operations and comprehensive loss for Centessa Predecessor Group during the twelve months ended December 31, 2020.
+During the twelve months ended December 31, 2020 and for the period from January 1, 2021 through January 29, 2021, the Centessa Predecessor Group recognized interest expense of \$5,000, and \$1,000, respectively, in connection with the Ultrahuman loans.
 During the period from January 30, 2021 through December 31, 2021, the Company recognized interest expense of \$3,000, in connection with the loans.
 The loans were repaid in May 2021.